cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 is for the duration of the [cy.get()](/api/commands/get) `timeout` (which is 4 seconds).

-Timeouts can be modified per method and this will affect all default assertions and any assertions chained after that command or query.
+Timeouts can be modified per command and this will affect all default assertions and any assertions chained after that command.

 #### Example #3: Modifying Timeouts